tnichols217/notes/APBiology/3/Notes/POGILs/Photosynthesis.md

 31. 31
 	1. Over time, the carbon dioxide will get used up and turned into oxygen as photosynthesis happens, as the carbon will be taken from the molecule
 	2. Oxygen will steadily increase over time as it is the direct product of taking the carbon from the carbon dioxide
-	3. RuBP gets used and reused throughout the calvin cycle, so its concentration will vary throughout the cycle
+	3. RuBP gets used and reused throughout the Calvin cycle, so its concentration will vary throughout the cycle
 32. 32
 	1. It fails to mention that some water is needed to start the reaction
-	2.
+	2. There are so many intermediary steps to get from light to glucose, such as the production of ATP and the entire Calvin cycle